 I am pleased to announce that the Sindone Educational Gallery in Stockton, California, is sponsoring their "2nd Shroud Conference" in the form of a lecture series on Sunday, March 3, 2002.
 I am honored to be one of the two speakers scheduled for the event and am proud to share the platform with Michael Hesemann, noted author, historian and lecturer from Germany.
 His topics will include "The Silent Witness of Golgatha, Relics of the Passion of our Lord," and "The Veronica."

 My slide presentation will include an "Overview of the Shroud of Turin and a Behind the Scenes Look at the 1978 Scientific Examination of the Shroud."
 I'll also spend some time answering questions and meeting personally with the folks who attend.
 For more information, directions to the gallery, or to make reservations, visit the newly constructed Sindone Educational Gallery Website.
+(Sorry.
+Link no longer available).
 I hope to meet some of you there.

 Posted February 21, 2002

 I am very pleased to present this Sixth Anniversary Update of Shroud.com.
 I still find it hard to believe that six years have passed since the day I first put this site online on January 21, 1996.
 What started out as a simple plan to share some of my photographs of the Shroud with the public via the Internet has grown into the largest Shroud resource on the web.
 Simply amazing, and well beyond anything I could have imagined back in 1996.